-I can count the “performance conversations” I’ve had in my contractor career on one hand.
+I can count on one hand the "performance conversations" I’ve had in my contractor career.
 And even then, I’m not sure they were very performance-focused.
 They were mostly short, awkward meetings, with no structure and little obvious point.

 Yet performance conversations – whether one-off feedback sessions or regular reviews – can be incredibly powerful, leaving both manager and team member feeling positive and energized.